alex-entrainment/DIY_AV-Entrainment/src/audio/README.md

 | `stereoModPhaseR` | π/2 rad      | Phase offset (default quadrature) for right.                                                   |
 | **Transition-only**: all of the above have `start…`/`end…` counterparts for linear interpolation .

+I recommend keeping the waveshape modulation depth and amount fairly low.
+Otherwise, the distortion will be too extreme.

 ---

 ### 5. `stereo_am_independent` / `stereo_am_independent_transition`